 2. Add a new Invert Layer.

-To add a new layer, click into the Layers Panel, and then choose Invert from the drop-down menu.
+To add a new layer, click into the Layers Panel and then choose Invert from the drop-down menu.
 You can also create this window by choosing Layer › New Adjustment Layer › Invert from the top menu bar.
-This immediately flips all the colors in the image.
+This immediately flips all the colours in the image.

 3. Create dimension.

 Simply inverting the photo can make the colours look flat.
 To fix this, go to Layer › New Adjustment Layer › Levels.
 From there, you can adjust the Levels sliders to add dimension.
 You can also add and adjust a Brightness/Contrast layer to make the image high contrast.